-I can’t say that there’s no bank or pharmacy in France with a drive-through options, but I can say that they’re not common at all here.
+I can’t say that there’s no bank or pharmacy in France that has a drive-through option, but I can say that they’re not common at all here.
+They certainly aren’t the norm culturally.
 If you need to go to the bank or pharmacy, you go inside and actually speak to a person about whatever you need.
 Money and drugs are things you have to deal with in person!
 You can’t just roll up in your car and get your medicine or deposit checks at a drive through booth.

 3. OTC medication available in the grocery store